rocket-pool/docs.rocketpool.net/docs/guides/node/cli-intro.md

 Similarly, the CPU usage shows the total amount of CPU consumption averaged over all of the CPU cores that the container uses.
 Here, the CPU for ETH2 shows almost 100% because it is using Nimbus, which is single-threaded.

-You may find that a program like `htop` offers better insight into actual resource consumption.
+You may find that a program like `htop` or `btop` offers better insight into actual resource consumption.
 :::

 ### `config`